Back to Expert Advice

 AI agents are changing how buyers make decisions.

-Instead of clicking search results, buyers now ask AI assistants for advice—and those assistants do the research for them.
+Instead of clicking search results, buyers now ask AI assistants for advice.
+Those assistants research, compare, summarize, and recommend for them.

-In this future, your visibility depends on being quotable, trustworthy, and everywhere agents look.
+In this future, visibility depends on being quotable, trustworthy, and present wherever AI systems look.

 • Read and summarize content: AI reads 20 vendor proposals and creates a 1-page comparison chart.